-The difference with brush mitt is that rollers have rolling parts that roll over your skin when you press on it.
+The difference with brush mitt is that rollers have rolling parts that roll over your skin when you press on them.
 There are rollers that have pointy fingers that allow more intense deeper penetration in your tissues.

-Those are great for smaller areas but for deeper massage, as those “tentacles” can reach deep into your fat deposits.
-The drawback is that the plastic head attachment tends to break after some time, so you advised to choose “head-less” options like this one.
+Those are great for smaller areas but for a deeper massage, as those “tentacles” can reach deep into your fat deposits.
+The drawback is that the plastic head attachment tends to break after some time, so you are advised to choose “head-less” options like this one.

-But don’t hurry to pull out your credit card for this one, as if you feel creative today, you can make your own for the fraction of price and quite an upgrade of the handle grip.
-Just check the tutorial in here.
+But don’t hurry to pull out your credit card for this one, as if you feel creative today, you can make your own for the fraction of the price and quite an upgrade of the handle grip.
+Just check the tutorial here.

 Dry brushing is mainly used for exfoliation and improvement of circulation.
-But blood and lymph circulation play a crucial role in formation and dissolving of fat pockets.
-Thus, this product is ought to be mentioned in this article.
+But blood and lymph circulation play a crucial role in the formation and dissolving of fat pockets.
+Thus, this product ought to be mentioned in this article.

-Dry brush is a valuable addition to your anti-cellulitis tool-set no matter of what other cellulite rollers or creams you have in it.
-The classic boar bristle brush (without anti-cellulite nubs) would be the best choice, as wooden nubs interfere with proper dry brushing, though it’s a personal choice for everyone.
+Dry brush is a valuable addition to your anti-cellulitis tool-set no matter what other cellulite rollers or creams you have in it.
+The classic boar bristle brush (without anti-cellulite massage nubs) would be the best choice, as wooden nubs interfere with proper dry brushing, though it’s a personal choice for everyone.